jurschreuder/safe_queue/README.md

 Thread Safe Queue in C++
 ===

+Example application to get you started can be found in `src/safe_queue.cpp`.

 # Header only library / snippet
 ```cpp
 #include "safe_queue.hpp"
 ```

-# Try out some examples
+# Try out the examples

 ```bash
 mkdir build